 Acknowledgements.
-I am grateful to Lijie Chen, Russell Impagliazzo, Valentine Kabanets, Mohan Paturi, Rahul Santhanam, and Michael Wehar for interesting discussions.
-I also thank Shyan Akmal for comments and corrections on an earlier version of the manuscript.
-Many thanks to the Simons Institute for providing a stimulating environment during the Meta-Complexity and Satisfiability Extended Reunion programs.
+I am grateful to Lijie Chen, Russell Impagliazzo, Valentine Kabanets, Mohan Paturi, Rahul Santhanam, and Michael Wehar for interesting and useful discussions.
+I also thank Shyan Akmal and the STOC'24 reviewers for comments and corrections on an earlier version of the manuscript.
+Some results in the parameterized complexity setting were originally obtained in collaboration with Nikhil Vyas, but he (sadly) declined co-authorship on this paper.
+Many thanks to the Simons Institute for providing a stimulating environment during the Meta-Complexity and Satisfiability Extended Reunion programs in Spring 2023.